contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Sometimes service regulations prevent a member from wearing the garment.
 In these cases, the member’s religious status is not affected as long as he or she remains worthy.
 The member will still receive the blessings associated with wearing the garment.
 If members are unable to wear the garment, they should wear it again as soon as circumstances allow.

 Members in these organizations should consult with their individual services on specific requirements that undergarments must meet, such as color or neckline style.
 These members may send organization-approved apparel that meets garment guidelines to Beehive Clothing to be marked as authorized garments.
-Guidelines and additional instructions are provided on the [Garment Marking Order Form].
+Guidelines and additional instructions are provided on the [Garment Guidelines for Military, Law Enforcement, and Firefighters].

 ### 38.5.7 Disposing of Garments and Ceremonial Temple Clothing